 For the last 2 points, you’ll have to ask your veterinary for help to adapt the treatment for your horse’s personal case.
-Unfortunately, I want to remind you that if you do no preventive treatment, the lesions can get worse and worse as the years go and the disease can become chronic.
+Unfortunately, I want to remind you that if you do no preventive treatment, the lesions can get worse and worse as the years go and the infection can become chronic.

-Symptomatic treatment: [1,2,3]
+Symptomatic Treatment: [1,2,3]